qiskit-community/qiskit-aqua-interfaces/README.md

 deserialized for faster experiment execution.
 This also allows experiment inputs to be shared among quantum researchers, thereby taking away the dependency from the particular classical computational-chemistry software package used to generate those inputs.
-Similarly, the input to a quantum algorithm can be serialized in [JSON](http://json.org/) format and later deserialized, thereby allowing a quantum experiment to be executed at the algorithmic level, without any deoendency on the particular domain in which that input was generated.
+Similarly, the input to a quantum algorithm can be serialized in [JSON](http://json.org/) format and later deserialized, thereby allowing a quantum experiment to be executed at the algorithmic level, without any dependency on the particular domain in which that input was generated.
 - Finally, the wizard interfaces allow for automatically generating a Python dictionary summarizing an entire experiment.
 Later on, that dictionary can be used as an input to the Qiskit Aqua or Qiskit Chemistry declarative API.